-A similar synthetic network to \textbf{LFR}, the \textbf{A}rtificial \textbf{B}enchmark for \textbf{C}ommunity \textbf{D}etection (\textbf{ABCD})~\cite{kaminski2021artificial} was recently introduced and implemented\footnote{\url{https://github.com/bkamins/ABCDGraphGenerator.jl/}}, including a fast implementation\footnote{\url{https://github.com/tolcz/ABCDeGraphGenerator.jl/}} that uses multiple threads (\textbf{ABCDe})~\cite{kaminski2022abcde}.
+The \textbf{LFR} (\textbf{L}ancichinetti, \textbf{F}ortunato, \textbf{R}adicchi) model~\parencite{lancichinetti2008benchmark,lancichinetti2009benchmarks} is a highly popular model that generates networks with communities and, at the same time, allows for heterogeneity in the distributions of both node degrees and of community sizes.
+It became a standard and extensively used method for generating artificial networks.
+A similar synthetic network to \textbf{LFR}, the \textbf{A}rtificial \textbf{B}enchmark for \textbf{C}ommunity \textbf{D}etection (\textbf{ABCD})~\parencite{kaminski2021artificial} was recently introduced and implemented\footnote{\url{https://github.com/bkamins/ABCDGraphGenerator.jl/}}, including a fast implementation\footnote{\url{https://github.com/tolcz/ABCDeGraphGenerator.jl/}} that uses multiple threads (\textbf{ABCDe})~\parencite{kaminski2022abcde}.
 Undirected variants of \textbf{LFR} and \textbf{ABCD} produce graphs with comparable properties, but \textbf{ABCD}/\textbf{ABCDe} is faster than \textbf{LFR} and can be easily tuned to allow the user to make a smooth transition between the two extremes: pure (disjoint) communities and random graphs with no community structure.
-Moreover, it is easier to analyze theoretically --- for example, in~\cite{kaminski2022modularity} various theoretical asymptotic properties of the \textbf{ABCD} model are investigated, including the modularity function that, despite some known issues such as the ``resolution limit'' reported in~\cite{fortunato2007resolution}, is an important graph property of networks in the context of community detection.
-In~\cite{self-similarityABCD}, some interesting and desired self-similar behaviour of the \textbf{ABCD} model is analyzed; namely, it is shown that the degree distribution of ground-truth communities is asymptotically the same as the degree distribution of the whole graph (appropriately normalized based on their sizes).
+Moreover, it is easier to analyze theoretically --- for example, in~\parencite{kaminski2022modularity} various theoretical asymptotic properties of the \textbf{ABCD} model are investigated, including the modularity function that, despite some known issues such as the ``resolution limit'' reported in~\parencite{fortunato2007resolution}, is an important graph property of networks in the context of community detection.
+In~\parencite{self-similarityABCD}, some interesting and desired self-similar behaviour of the \textbf{ABCD} model is analyzed; namely, it is shown that the degree distribution of ground-truth communities is asymptotically the same as the degree distribution of the whole graph (appropriately normalized based on their sizes).